What Are RFID Blocking Wallets and Why You Need One

-Those parallel bars that you walk through at the entrance of the store pick up these chips and if they have not been deactivated by the clerk you will be embarrassed as the alarm goes off.
+Those parallel bars that you walk through at the entrance of the store are those transmitters and they will pick up the signal from these chips as they go by.
+If the RFID chip has not been deactivated by the clerk you will set off the alarm and face stares from all the other shoppers who think you are stealing something.

-Gas card companies use them in "Easy Passes" that let you touch your card to a reader and there are now even Visa and Mastercards with RFID chips embedded that you can swipe near a register and pay.
-The new United States Passport contains an RFID chip with all of your personal info on it.
+Gas card companies use the in "Easy Passes" that let you touch your card to a reader and there are now many credit cards enabled with RFID chips so that you can swipe near a register to pay.
+Even the new United States Passport contains an RFID chip with all of your personal info on it.
+Unfortunately this very simple technology is highly vulnerable to cyber criminals, who can gather information fro chips embedded in credit cards and identification documents.

 Identity Theft Problem Growing